AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 # Kick-Starts scenario: simple project and task import preparation

-Describes in detail the available settings and controls for a &nbsp;basic Project and Task Import using the Kick Start method.&nbsp;
+Describes in detail the available settings and controls for a  basic Project and Task Import using the Kick Start method.

 ## **Scenario**